(Dip Couns MBACP) Registered Member BACP

 I believe that the root of effective therapy is based on the relationship between the client and counsellor and it is therefore, important that you choose a counsellor that you feel comfortable with, so I recommend that you talk to a few and trust your instinct.
 I have a strong interest in human resilience and wellbeing and it is a joy for me to work in partnership collaboratively with clients and help them to live more resourcefully and with better coping skills.

 In today’s culture the importance of attending to our mental health, verses our physical health, whilst becoming more openly discussed, is still a relatively taboo subject.
 I believe that it is a strength, not a weakness, to seek help when we need it and understand that it takes courage to enter counselling for the first time.
 We all have a need for positive regard, love, acceptance, respect and warmth from others, but unfortunately this is usually given conditionally making it difficult for us to feel valued for ourselves.
 I would like to offer you the opportunity to talk to me openly in confidence, with the reassurance that I will work empathically with your best interests at heart so that you feel valued, heard and understood.
-My approach is warm, open and compassionate and my role is to create a safe, non-judgemental and accepting space to support and empower you.
+My approach is warm, open and compassionate and my role is to create a safe, non-judgemental, reflective and accepting space to support and empower you.

 You are in control of your sessions and I work with a blend of person-centred approach (focusing on you and the changes you want to make) and psychodynamic approach (valuing the relationship between past and present) according to the needs and perspectives of my clients.

-My own personal development and wellbeing is important to me, indeed one of the ethical principles which I adhere to, enabling me to remain fit for practice, is self respect, which encompasses self care.
+My own personal development and wellbeing are important to me, indeed one of the ethical principles which I adhere to, enabling me to remain fit for practice, is self respect, which encompasses self care.
 It is not selfish or self indulgent to look after our wellbeing - it is an essential element of self respect.

 Thank you for taking the time to read my profile.